CALIBRATION OF MEASURING INSTRUMENTS

 PROCESSING / CALIBRATION

 The third step is the calibration process.
 In the laboratory, the measuring instrument is calibrated according to a shared procedure.
-It is the longest step, and it is performed on the fifth working day after receiving the material.
+It is the longest step, and it ends on the fifth working day after receiving the material.

 At this stage, which ends on the sixth day, planning and documents are checked, and we verify that the order has been carried out in accordance with the customer’s instructions and in accordance with our order confirmation.